irsl/gnu-patch-vulnerabilities/README.md

 commands instead of rejecting them and carrying on.

-The thing is, ed's behaviour is different when the script is coming from a pipe (see the edoffset.script attached):
+The thing is, `ed`'s behaviour is different when the script is coming from a pipe (see the edoffset.script attached):

 ```